Web Hosting

 Getting an Insight on the traffic drops after a website redesign:

-1. Redirects: To check the redirect status, you just need to log into Google’s Search Console, go to Crawl > Crawl Errors and select the ‘Not Found’ tab.
-In this section, you would be able to find the pages without redirects.
+1. Redirects: To check the redirect status, you need to log into Google’s Search Console, go to Crawl > Crawl Errors and select the ‘Not Found’ tab.
+In this section, you can find the pages without redirects.
 If you have not set up the proper redirects, it will result in a drastic traffic loss.

 2. Site Structure: If you have redesigned your website, you need to create a new sitemap.
 The sitemap of a website plays a critical role in indexing all the important pages of your website by Google.
 The internal site structure also needs to be properly linked with all the pages otherwise, these result in sudden traffic loss.